On this page:

 When there is an owners corporation:

-- the owners corporation has the legal powers of a residents committee under the Retirement Villages Act 1986, in addition to its powers under the Owners Corporations Act 2006
+• the owners corporation has the legal powers of a residents committee under the Retirement Villages Act 1986, as well as powers under the Owners Corporations Act 2006

-For more information about the operation of owners corporations, view our Owners corporations section.
+For more information, view our Owners corporations section.

 Voting proxies in retirement villages

-If you cannot attend an annual meeting or committee meeting, you can appoint a family member or any other trusted person to represent you.
+If you cannot attend an annual meeting or committee meeting, you can appoint someone you trust to represent you.
 This person holds your voting proxy and their vote is counted as if it were yours.

-Retirement village managers, their close associates or a person nominated by the village manager cannot hold a resident’s voting proxy unless the resident is a relative.
-Any such proxies that existed in the past are now invalid.
+Retirement village managers, anyone they nominate, or any of their close associates cannot hold a resident's voting proxy unless the resident is a relative.
+Any such proxies that existed before 2006 are invalid.

 Retirement village rules

-A retirement village without an owners corporation can have rules or by-laws, but this is not mandatory.
+A retirement village without an owners corporation can have rules or by-laws, but this is not compulsory.

 Retirement village rules relate to the use, enjoyment, control and management of the retirement village.
 The rules usually deal with: